userlike/joke/README.md

 ## Partial mocking

-When you need to mock a module partially, but to keep the rest of the module unmocked, you can use `mockSome`.
+When you need to mock a module partially and to keep the rest of the module unmocked, you can use `mockSome`.
+Behind the scenes, it uses `jest.requireActual`; extends actual implementation with the given implementation using `Object.assign`.

 ```typescript
 import { mockSome } from "@userlike/joke";